Download our catalogs and learn about programs, courses, tuition, fees, admissions and much more.

 “This isn't your typical high school-type of class,” Romano says.
 “With the summer courses, we want students to get out there and have some fun.”

-The free program gives students the ability to practice Science, Technology, Engineering and Math (STEM) skills in supportive and exciting surroundings.
+The program gives students the ability to practice Science, Technology, Engineering and Math (STEM) skills in supportive and exciting surroundings.

-The Ignite summer program is designed to help meet the need for skilled technicians in the fields covered and prepare the next generation of these in-demand professionals.
+The Ignite program is designed to help meet the need for skilled technicians in the fields covered and prepare the next generation of these in-demand professionals.

 Between 2016 to 2026, the following numbers of new jobs are expected to be added to the United States economy, according to the Bureau of Labor Statistics:

-For students who want to prepare for a career in one of those industries, the Ignite summer program is the perfect way to discover a potential career fit.
+For students who want to prepare for a career in one of those industries, the Ignite program is the perfect way to discover a potential career fit.

 “It's really fun and creative work,” Romano says.
 “It’s not the same thing day after day.
 You get to problem-solve in a lot of different areas.
 For people who like to work with their hands, these are fantastic industries to get into.”